jwang1122/java/doc/java.md

   3. class is used to declare a java class
   4. void is a method return data type, which means nothinbg to return
   5. package is actual file folders
-  6. cannot use private modifier for class
+  6. cannot use private modifier for class (inner class is ok.)
   7. default class can be used within same package
   8. package declaration line cannot be removed
   9. ❓how to rename class name: ✔️highlight class name > right-click > refactor > Rename